IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-ObjService.rst

 ``weak_ptr`` use a hidden ``std::weak_ptr`` to point to the real data, but it can only be accessed by "locking" the ``weak_ptr`` to get a ``locked_ptr``.
 The main purpose of the ``weak_ptr``, is to be used as a class member, to spare the data lookup, or to control precisely the locking of the data.
+It is also the preferred way to retrieve optional data, that are not yet registered.
+In that case, test for nullity the ``locked_ptr`` returned by ``weak_ptr::lock()``.

 Once we have a ``locked_ptr``, we are protected from concurrent access and from dumping on disk.
 We can access to the real pointer by calling ``locked_ptr::getShared()`` or simply use `->` or `*` operators, like in: